A cinematic masterpiece which just happens to be silent

 “City Lights” is a just about a perfect film in every way.
 This unusual and poignant love story has heart, humor, drama, great performances, innovate directing, and an intriguing story.
 It was a daring film to make at the time as it was a silent film released just as “talking” sound pictures were in full swing.

 Charlies Chaplin made short comedic films from 1912 until his first feature “The Kid” in 1921.
 That classic film solidified his iconic “Tramp” character - a childlike, good-hearted, funny, usually vagrant man, who always had dignity and heart (and is the lead character in "City Lights").
-When sound films became the norm “The Tramp” appeared in a couple of them but never with a speaking voice as Chaplin felt it would hurt the character.
+When sound films became the norm “The Tramp” appeared in a couple of them but never with a speaking voice (until his final appearance in "The Great Dictator" in 1940) as Chaplin felt it would hurt the character.

-“City Lights” is considered by many to be Charlies Chaplin’s masterpiece and the film is often very high on lists of the greatest films of all-time.
-He made several films that rival for space in the greatest films of all-time lists including “The Gold Rush”, “Modern Times”, and “The Great Dictator” - each of which will be on this blog in the future.
-Chaplin was reluctant to make sound films thinking they were just a craze, so he kept “City Lights” silent.
-If you are reading this blog in order, you already read brief information about silent films and the jump to sound when you viewed, “Singing in the Rain”.
+“City Lights” is considered by many to be Charlies Chaplin’s masterpiece, and the film is often very high on lists of the greatest films of all-time.
+He made several films that rival for space in the greatest films of all-time lists including “The Gold Rush”, “Modern Times”, and “The Great Dictator” - each of which I plan on including in this blog in the future.
+Chaplin was reluctant to make sound films, thinking they were just a craze, so he kept “City Lights” silent.
+If you are reading this blog in order, you already read brief information about silent films and the jump to sound when you viewed, “Singin' in the Rain”.
 If not, you can read about that by clicking HERE.
 While “City Lights” is silent (in that no dialogue is spoken), it does contain sound effects along with a music score composed by Chaplin.
 In the film he brilliantly makes fun of “talkies” using “horn” like, incomprehensible voices, which show how irrelevant dialogue is in a visual medium.

 A fun fact: Jean Harlow (who would appear in "Red Dust" the following year) was an extra in the nightclub scene in “City Lights”.
 She was cut from the final film but can be seen in some of the publicity photos (as in the photo above - she is on the left with her legs crossed)..

-“City Lights” is funny, moving, amazing all around film made by a master storyteller.
+“City Lights” is a funny, moving, all around amazing film made by a master storyteller.
 We will definitely revisit more of Chaplin’s work in the future.
 So sit back and get ready to laugh (and cry) and enjoy “City Lights”!

 On each blog entry you will find links to stream, rent, or buy each film (whatever I can find available) as seen below.
 Amazon and Ebay just approved my site for monetization which means should you click on the Amazon or Ebay links provided and purchase (stream, rent, or buy) any of the films through my links I will receive a very small percentage of the sale at no extra cost to you.
 I hope to get approval for other sites in the future.
 Again there is no mark up and no cost to the consumer.
 Any money I receive will be used towards keeping this blog going.
 Thanks so much!